Biological control of Fusarium disease in corn and wheat using endophytes as seed treatments

 - Investigate the anti-Fusarium mode(s) of action in the endophyte candidates that are effective at controlling Fusarium disease and mycotoxin development in field tests.

-- The development of probiotic sprays for corn and wheat may lead to commercially available biological controls for combating the disease of Ontario corn and wheat called Fusarium graminearum, which creates a toxin called deoxynivalenol (DON) that affects humans and livestock.
+- The development of probiotic sprays for corn and wheat may lead to commercially available biological controls for combating the pathogen of Ontario corn and wheat called Fusarium graminearum, which creates a toxin called deoxynivalenol (DON) that negatively affects humans and livestock.

 Fusarium graminearum and its sexual stage, Gibberella zeae, cause tough-to-control diseases in many cereals, including Fusarium head blight (FHB) in wheat and Gibberella ear rot (GER) in corn.
 These costly diseases reduce grain yield, grade and quality, and can produce mycotoxins, such as deoxynivalenol (DON), that limit the grain’s end-use.
 Recent FHB epidemics caused losses of $200-million to Ontario’s winter wheat farmers, while 23% of corn in Ontario in 2011 had detectable DON levels.
 Thus far, there has been limited success with crop breeding for resistance, and fungicide sprays have been shown to be only partially effective.
 Major biotech companies are now investing billions of dollars into biologicals, naturally occurring probiotics from plants that can be coated onto crop seeds, to suppress diseases and pests.